isomerpages/moh-vaccinegov/pages/faq.md

 					<label for="question-2-6" class="tab-label">Will parents/guardians be allowed to accompany their child to the vaccination centres?</label>
 					<div class="tab-content">
 						<p>
 							For the 5 to 11 years old vaccination exercise, parental/legal guardian presence is required.
 Only one parent/guardian is allowed to accompany their child/ward to the vaccination centre if they are below 13 years old.
-This is to avoid congestion and ensure compliance to Safe Management Measures at the vaccination centres.
+This is to avoid congestion and ensure compliance to Safe Management Measures at the vaccination centres.</p>
 					</div>
 				</div>
 			</div>